ciandonovan/ros2_qos_reliability/README.md

 ## Actual behaviour

 The "reliable" subscription behaves as expected, the publisher throttles its publishing rate so until the point where all subscribers can receive all published messages given the bandwidth.
-This can be seen by observing the publishers debug messages.
+This can be seen by observing the publisher's debug messages.

 However, this is also the case for the "best_effort" subscription!